Ekiti poll: Court strikes out suit challenging Oyebanji's nomination as APC candidate

 While the name on the NBA stamp of one of the lawyers of Ojo reads “Moroof Bolanle,” the one that appears on the list of lawyers submitted for the case reads “Olayinka Bolanle.”

-According to the judge, further scrutiny of Plaintiff’s writ of summons and statement of the claim reveals two different signatures which render the suit invalid ab initio.
+According to the judge, further scrutiny of the plaintiff’s writ of summons and statement of the claim reveals two different signatures which render the suit invalid ab initio.

 “The signatures on the writ of summons and the statement of claim are not the same.
 There is no jurisdiction, there is no case.
 I will make copies of my judgment available to counsels on Friday.

 “Due to the irregularities in the identity of the lawyers who filed the processes, the case is defective and terribly bad.
 As the Bible says when the foundation is bad what can the righteous do?
-We must know you can’t put something on anything, which therefore renders the entire suit as a mere academic exercise.
+We must know you can put something on nothing, which therefore renders the entire suit as a mere academic exercise.
 I hereby strike out the suit.

 But counsel to Oyebanji, Akingbolu, after the judgment was delivered, expressed satisfaction with the verdict which he said was in line with the law and the rules of the court.